M-Mohamed-Mydeen-Shahabudeen/M-Mohamed-Mydeen-Shahabudeen/README.md

 </p>

 <p align= "justify">
 Passionate B.Tech Computer Science and Business Systems student with a strong foundation in C and Python.
-Excited about technology-oriented fields such as data analysis, artificial intelligence, and machine learning and Web development.
+Excited about technology-oriented fields such as data analysis, artificial intelligence, machine learning, and web development.
 Eager to contribute and learn in dynamic tech environments. <b>TechEnthusiast AI ML DataAnalysis</b>

 Francis Xavier Engineering College, Expected graduation year 2027